d12frosted/elpa-mirror/nongnu/xml-rpc-readme.txt

 2 Installation:
 ═══════════════

-  If you use [ELPA], and have configured the [MELPA] repository, then `M-x package-install RET xml-rpc RET' interface.
-This is preferrable as you will have access to updates automatically.
+  If you use [ELPA], and have configured the [NonGNU ELPA] or [MELPA] repository, then `M-x package-install RET xml-rpc RET' interface.
+This is preferable as you will have access to updates automatically.

-  If you would like to use ELPA, but this is your first time to use it or MELPA, then try evaluating the following code in emacs:
+  If you would like to use ELPA, but this is your first time to use it, or NonGNU ELPA/MELPA, then try evaluating the following code in emacs:
   ┌────
   │ (progn
   │   (require 'package)